 What is Supply Path Optimization (SPO) in Programmatic

-Supply path optimization, or SPO, became an adtech industry’s buzzword in 2016.
-Supply path optimization in programmatic is not much different from economics.
+In programmatic advertising, it is not much different from economics.
 It’s about finding the shortest and most efficient route by cutting off the middlemen.

 Let’s dig in deeper to find out how!